timescale/docs/ai/sql-interface-for-pgvector-and-timescale-vector.md

 </Highlight>

-## Indexing the vector data using indexes provided by pgvector and Timescale Vector
+## Indexing the vector data using indexes provided by pgvector and pgvectorscale

 Indexing helps speed up similarity queries of the basic form: